NOAA Bonaire 2008 Explorers

 Manager, Bonaire National Marine Park

-As the Manager of the Bonaire National Marine Park, Ramón de Leon has a unique job.
+As the manager of the Bonaire National Marine Park, Ramón de Leon has a unique job.
 A native of Uruguay, he arrived in Bonaire in April of 1998.
-His educational background is in oceanography with a Ph.D. in Environmental Engineering from the University of Sao Pãolo, Brazil.
-In August of 2004, STINAPA hired Ramón as the Marine Park Manager.
-As the Marine Park Manager, Ramón collaborates with the other managers involved in the long term strategy for the foundation.
-On a daily basis, Ramón is responsible for all the maintenance, law enforcement, education and different park monitoring programs.
-Because the park is a multi-use park there are many users, ranging from water sport operators, to fishermen and people who live on the shoreline.
+His educational background is in oceanography with a PhD in environmental engineering from the University of Sao Pãolo, Brazil.
+In August of 2004, STINAPA hired de Leon as the marine park manager.
+In this capacity, he collaborates with the other managers involved in the long-term strategy for the foundation.
+On a daily basis, he is responsible for all the maintenance, law enforcement, education and different park monitoring programs.
+Because the park is a multi-use, users range from water sport operators, to fishermen and people who live on the shoreline.
 This presents some unique challenges for STINAPA as the main income of the economy is tourism, specifically dive tourism.
-Knowing that Bonaire has the healthiest reefs in the Caribbean due to 30 years of protective policy implementation motivates him to keep this wonderful natural resource sustainable.
+Knowing that Bonaire has the healthiest reefs in the Caribbean due to 30 years of protective policy implementation, de Leon is motivated to keep this wonderful natural resource sustainable.

 Secretary of the Commission Marine Environment

 Frank van Slobbe was born and raised in Surinam and spent a large part of his youth in Brazil.
-He studied environmental engineering and science at the HTS in Utrecht and then worked as an environmental consultant for some time, among others in Central America.
-After completing his Master of Environmental Science in Australia, he worked there for a number of years as an environmental consultant.
-Since May 2005 he is working for the Deparment of Environment and Natural Resources.
+He studied environmental engineering and science at the HTS in Utrecht, and then worked as an environmental consultant in Central America.
+After completing his master's degree in environmental science in Australia, he worked there for a number of years as an environmental consultant.
+Since May 2005, he has worked for the Department of Environment and Natural Resources in Bonaire.